tobyweston/blog/source/_posts/2012-02-13-hexagonal-acceptance-testing.md

 He talks about a relatively small number of _ports_ (say ~4-5) and decoupling _major_ components of a system (for example, the database and the GUI) so that it can be driven and tested by different _external_ actors.

 I'm talking more about changing the _external_ nature of these actors to be more _internal_.
-If we have a much larger number of ports (say >30), decoupling _minor_ components we can achieve this substutatabiliy on a bigger scale and be more flexible on how we test the system.
+If we have a much larger number of ports (say >30), decoupling _minor_ components we can achieve this substitutabiliy on a bigger scale and be more flexible on how we test the system.

 Cockburn described an approach where we can test the system at end-to-end via it's ports.
 Taking this further to confirm small business functionality or _acceptance criteria_ is a logical progression and fits nicely into iterative development.